kago1988/apple-call-option-data-visualization/README.md

 ```
 Payoff at time t = - UnderlyingPrice at time t + (Strike Price at time 0 + Ask Price at time 0).
 ```
-The put options are more of a defensive measure.
-They are also more abstract.
+The put options are often being used as more of a defensive measure.